 The legislation does not distinguish between different types of enquiry, but in practice the nature and extent of enquiries will vary considerably.
 To organise work within HMRC, we use two categories, full enquiries (covering the return as a whole), and aspect enquiries (dealing with one or more aspects of the return but falling short of a full enquiry) EM0092.

 If we identify risks that relate to other taxes or duties, you must liaise with the relevant compliance officers responsible for that tax or duty.
 If they open a compliance check to address these risks, you should work your enquiry in conjunction with their compliance check.

-If you suspect evasion, you must consider making an immediate referral to the Evasion Referral Team.
+If you suspect evasion, you must consider making an immediate referral to the Evasion Management Team.

 Although most enquiries are risk-based selections, some full enquiries are randomly selected nationally EM0093.